Map-Adaptive Goal-Based Trajectory Prediction: Experiments

 \subsection{Datasets}

-In this work, we use two datasets to evaluate our method: our internal self-driving dataset and the public nuScenes dataset~\citep{nuscenes2019}.
+In this work, we use two datasets for evaluation: our internal self-driving dataset and the public nuScenes dataset~\citep{nuscenes2019}.
 Our internal dataset has approximately 4 million frames collected from more than 100 hours of driving across two American cities.
 The nuScenes dataset has 700 train snippets and 150 validation snippets from Boston and Singapore.
-Since we don't have access to the ground truth labels for the official nuScenes test set, we randomly subsample 5\% of the logs from the train snippets to form our train-val dataset, and use the official validation snippets as our test set.
-The ground truth annotations have a frequency of 10hz in our internal dataset and 2hz in nuScenes.
-For training, we exclude actors that are parked, actors that do not have at least 6 seconds of future observations, and the ego-vehicle itself.
-For evaluation, we additionally exclude all actors whose future trajectories move less than 1 meter over the 6-second horizon (these are easier cases).
+More details are given in Appendix \ref{app:perception}.